iamkanishka/Jasmine-Karma_testing/Readme.md

 28. Jasmine ObjectContaining and StringContaining asymmetric matchers - Jasmine Testing.
 29. What is Custom Matcher.
 How to create our own matcher & steps for creating it - Jasmine testing.
 30. Practical implementation of the Custom Matchers and use it in our Spec file - Jasmine Testing.
+31. List of Recommendations for organizing Specs in JavaScript Testing - Jasmine Testing.
+32.